-Macaws have lived here in the past and two of their main food sources, the Mountain Almond and Beach Almond trees grow in abundance.
-There is also no known predator here at the park, making it a perfect area for release and population growth.
+Macaws have lived here in the past and two of their main food sources, the Mountain Almond and Beach Almond trees, along with countless other trees for food and shelter grow in abundance here.
+There are also few known predators in the area, making it a perfect place for release and population growth.

 We also have our eye on reintroducing the 3-toed sloth.
 By many accounts, they once lived here on the southern tip of the Nicoya Peninsula.
 There have been sightings of 3-toed sloths as recently as 2007 in the neighboring town of Delicias.
 But we still need further proof of their previous existence here in the Cabo Blanco area before we may begin to breed them for release.